-- 153 As part of the statutory audit of the financial statements, it shall also be examined whether the Declaration of Compliance has been submitted and published as part of the Corporate Governance Statement pursuant to regulation number 5. - The supervisory body shall agree that the audit firm informs the audit committee or makes an appropriate note in the audit report if, during the performance of the statutory audit, it becomes aware of facts which show that the Declaration of Compliance issued by the management body and the supervisory body is incorrect. - The audit firm shall participate in the deliberations of the supervisory body or its committees on the annual financial statements and report on the main results of the audit. - 156 If a management letter is prepared by the audit firm, it shall be submitted to the shareholdings management prior to the meeting of the supervisory body that decides on the annual financial statements. - 157 As part of the regularity audit, the audit firm shall also prepare a report on the remuneration of the members of the management body with regard to compliance with the employment contracts (remuneration report).
+- 157 As part of the statutory audit of the financial statements, it shall also be examined whether the Declaration of Compliance has been submitted and published as part of the Corporate Governance Statement pursuant to regulation number 5. - The supervisory body shall agree that the audit firm informs the audit committee or makes an appropriate note in the audit report if, during the performance of the statutory audit, it becomes aware of facts which show that the Declaration of Compliance issued by the management body and the supervisory body is incorrect. - The audit firm shall participate in the deliberations of the supervisory body or its committees on the annual financial statements and report on the main results of the audit. - 160 If a management letter is prepared by the audit firm, the management body shall submit it to the shareholdings management prior to the meeting of the supervisory body that decides on the annual financial statements.
+This shall be agreed in the engagement of the audit firm. - 161 The audit firm shall audit the remuneration report in accordance with regulation number 91 to determine whether the employment contracts of the members of the management body are complied with.